fs-c/words/README.md

 ### Options

-Currently only the `--content` switch exists, which can be used to pass a relative or absolute path to the folder that `words` should fetch its content files from.
-The default is `./content`.
+The `--content`, `--public`, and `--templates` switches can be used to control input and output paths.
+They default to their respective names.